Increase step storage 01/09

 Oh & the whole reason, check how much door will open.
 HOoHOO.
 More storage, easier access and more usable step surface.
 I really like it.

-Not counting time I spent taking stapler apart 50 times-yep I think its finally toast, I probalby have 3 hours in this.
+Not counting time I spent taking stapler apart 50 times-yep I think its finally toast, I probably have 3 hours in this.
 Free easy project.
 I have plenty of access so I'll go ahead & cut the lid length of storage area so edge is at divider, only hesitation is it'll probably fray, Ill glue edges.
-Lift assits might be nice-think I have an old one lying around.....
+Lift assist might be nice-think I have an old one lying around.....

 shoe box after